 The machine you purchased may be one of the types in the table below.
 The indoor and outdoor units are designed to be used together.
 Please check the machine you purchased.
-The height of the room cannot be less than 7.3ft/2.2m, and the minimum room area of operating or storage should be as specified in the following table:
+The indoor unit should be installed at least 7.6ft/2.3m above from the floor, the height of the room cannot be less than the indoor unit installed height, and the minimum room area of operating or storage should be as specified in the following table: